kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 ### spec.replicaSet

 `spec.replicaSet` represents the configuration for replicaset.
-When `spec.replicaSet` is set, KubeDB will deploy a mongodb replicaset where number of replicaset member is spec.replicas.
+When `spec.replicaSet` is set, KubeDB will deploy a mongodb replicaset where number of replicaset member is `spec.replicas`.

+`.spec.replicaset.horizons` represents the configuration for mongodb replicaset to connect with external mongodb cluster.
+It has the following fields:
+  - `dns` denotes the dns name for `srv` of the external mongodb cluster.
+  - `pods` denotes the list of pods of external mongodb cluster.

 - `name` denotes the name of mongodb replicaset.
 NB.
 If `spec.shardTopology` is set, then `spec.replicaset` needs to be empty.